-With a tripod, a cell phone and a helpful friend, you can stage and record a mock interview in under 30 minutes.
+With a tripod, a cell phone, and a helpful friend, you can stage and record a mock interview in under 30 minutes.
 Yes, it really is that simple.
 Minimal time and money invested, and great instant feedback on what the interviewer sees.

 As you review the video, pay attention to your willingness to make eye contact and smile.
 Are your shoulders relaxed or stiff?
 Do you look scared and uncomfortable, as if you are in an interrogation room with a spotlight on you?

 Interview Tip #4: Build in some solo time before the interview.

 An interview requires a significant energy output for you.
 Treat it accordingly.
 If you recharge and prepare best in solitude, be sure to give yourself that solo cushion before the interview to be at your best.
 Remember that needing quiet time for yourself is not a sign that you are not cut out for the job — it is simply a recognition and an honoring of how you prepare to do your best work.

 Interview Tip #5: Remember your strengths.

 You are a powerful listener and a great observer.
 Those are superpowers in an interview setting!
 Listen deeply.
 In today’s distracted world, people don’t get the luxury of undivided attention all that often, and the interviewer is bound to appreciate it.

 Many introverts are wonderful at forming one-on-one connections with people once they get to know them.
-Because things have to move fast in an interview, here’s a trick to put your introversion and ability to connect to good use.
-Go into the conversation pretending that you’ve known the hiring manager for years.
+Because things have to move fast in an interview, here’s a trick to put your introversion and ability to connect to good use: Go into the conversation pretending that you’ve known the hiring manager for years.

-Be prepared for small talk.
+Interview Tip #6: Be prepared for small talk.

-Head over to the interview meeting with a 20 to 30 minutes time cushion to find a local coffee shop.
+Head over to the interview meeting 20 to 30 minutes ahead of time and find a local coffee shop.
 Stop in for a cup of coffee and a bite, and then ask the interviewing manager whether he or she has ever been there.
 You have a conversation topic and an opinion to share in your back pocket — and it’s not about the weather!

-Think of aspects of the job that genuinely excite you.
+Interview Tip #7: Think of aspects of the job that genuinely excite you.

-One of the biggest risks with an introverted personality is that you may come across as reserved and disinterested in the position.
+One of the biggest risks with an introverted personality is that you may come across as disinterested in the position.
 To combat that, give some thought to the parts of the job that you are truly excited about.

 Interview Tip #8: Don’t brag, inform.

 Many introverts are genuinely uncomfortable talking about their success.
-Whether it’s because of a natural inclination to deflate our contributions, or because of a childhood admonition to not boast, this tendency can put you at a disadvantage in an interview.
+Whether it’s because of a natural inclination to deflate our contributions or because of a childhood admonition to not boast, this tendency can put you at a disadvantage in an interview.
 After all, the hiring manager uses your past success as an indicator of future contributions to his department.
 If you are uncomfortable with talking about your success (“bragging”), reframe it as reporting the facts, or restating what others have said.
 Your goal is to inform the hiring manager to make the best decision.

 Interview Tip #9: Allow time to recharge and decompress after the interview.

-Build in a post-interview “do not disturb” block of time.
-Go for a walk, sit in a coffee shop and de-compress or take a nap.
+Build in a post-interview “Do not disturb” block of time.
+Go for a walk, sit in a coffee shop and decompress, or take a nap.
 The job search is a marathon, and it does not serve you to burn yourself out in the first two miles.